Self-Employed Retirement Plans Virginia Beach, VA

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs offers a way to save for retirement that allows self-employed individuals to set aside a portion of their self-employment income.
-Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) have designated.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-It's your choice whether to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-This type of plan is a good option for entrepreneurs facing periods of inconsistent earnings.
-Unlike other plans, SEP IRAs don’t have expensive setup or ongoing fees.
+Plan Overview: The Simplified Employee Pension IRA serves as a retirement savings option that permits entrepreneurs to save a percentage of their net business profits.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) cannot make additional contributions above the 25% you (the employer) allocate.
+If you have employees, it's required to contribute the same amount for them as you do for yourself.
+You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+A SEP IRA works well for companies with fluctuating revenue streams.
+Compared to other retirement options, SEP IRAs lack expensive setup or ongoing fees.

 Eligibility: Any employer, including the self-employed can set up a SEP.